Simon Robert Naali

-Simon Robert Naali (March 9, 1966 - August 13, 1994) was a Tanzanian marathon runner.
+Simon Robert Naali (March 9, 1966 - August 13, 1994) was a Tanzanian police officer and marathon runner.

 Naali finished eleventh at the 1993 World Championships in 2:19:30 hours.
 He won the bronze medal at the 1990 Commonwealth Games.
 He competed at the 1992 Summer Olympics, but did not finish the race.

-Naali died in 1994, aged 28 in Moshi, Kilimanjaro, while recovering from injuries suffered in a hit-and-run accident in Tanzania.
+Naali tragically died in 1994, aged 28 in Moshi, Kilimanjaro, while recovering from injuries suffered in a hit-and-run accident with a taxi while on a training run in Tanzania.